icerpc/icerpc-docs/pages/slice/language-guide/proxy-types.md

 ## Using an interface as a type

 Each time you define an [interface](interface) in Slice, you define a proxy type named after this interface.
-This proxy type is a constructed type comparable to a struct.
+This proxy type is a user-defined type comparable to a struct.
 An instance of this type is a local object that represents a (remote) service that implements this interface.

 The exact meaning of a proxy depends on the RPC framework you're using.
 If you're using IceRPC, a proxy is a local